Abortion and contraception

 The abortion procedure

-Abortion is one of the safest procedures available in the health system when it is performed by qualified health professionals, with proper equipment and appropriate medical technique.
+Abortion is one of the safest procedures available in the health system when it is performed by qualified health professionals.

-- A surgical abortion is usually performed by an operation called suction curette, under a general anaesthetic (with the woman asleep), and as a day procedure
+A surgical abortion is usually performed under a general anaesthetic (with the woman asleep), and as a day procedure.

-- A medication abortion uses drugs given in doses over two or more days that induce miscarriage-like symptoms.
+A medication abortion uses drugs given in doses over two or more days that induce miscarriage-like symptoms for pregnancies up to 9 weeks.
+The medical abortion occurs at home.

 What to bring